Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 - Cash Value: Part of the premium is deposited into a cash reserve that works as a safety net to cover monthly payments.
 You’re allowed to take cash out without paying tax penalties, and your cash value will be refunded back to you if you end the policy before you pass.

+Whole life insurance cash value will grow yearly, and the dividends you earn are not taxable.
 Unlike cash, properties, and jewelry, heirs have access to whole life insurance death benefits without any taxation.
 On the other hand, the earned interest from the deposit is still regarded as taxable interest income.

 As a proof that you are always on time with your term life insurance payments, keep all your receipts.
 There can be errors and mishandling situations that can create a lapse in the premium payment.
 For term plans, that can become a problem and a way for companies to drop your coverage.